-This was another State Bar of Nevada committee that I was on after I was appointed by the Board of Governors.
+This was another State Bar of Nevada committee that I was on after I was appointed by the Board of Governors back in 2012.
 I served for an initial term of three (3) years and then was reappointed for another three (3) years.